Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

       }
     )

-Structure `confidential_issuance_spec` is published by the issuer so that other issuers could use it.
+Structure `issuance_key_spec` is published by the issuer so that other issuers could use it.

 To create a set of issuance candidates, Alice uses optional `issuance_choices` field.
 She can refer to imported or her own assets by `asset_alias` or `asset_id`.